 In the past there was not a standardized process for the Bid openings.
-Currently there is a formal process followed by all the Purchasing Agents that ensure that each bid received is stamped accordingly by the due date and time stipulated in the bid instructions and requirements.
+Currently there is a formal process followed by all the Purchasing Agents that ensure that each Bid received is stamped accordingly by the due date and time stipulated in the Bid instructions and requirements.
 Having these required time sensitive documents available is mandatory and are now scanned and documented both manually and electronically eliminating them to be lost or misplaced.
-In researching the history of this file back in late 2015 and 2016, the Purchasing Agent seemed to have misplaced the document used to stamp the time of receipt (prior to the public bid opening).
-PWS current staff did manage to locate the list of attendees of this public bid opening which included the list of all participants, with those vendors mentioned in the audit as not having had a time stamped document of receipt to have been present as well.
-Therefore, the vendors were present when the bids were opened by the PWS staff, thus having received the bids timely as evidenced by participants.
-Also not having had a protest from another vendor also validates that the bids were received timely (though there is not the document to show it) but considering the vendors attendance in presenting their bids publicly concludes they were received timely.
+In researching the history of this file back in late 2015 and 2016, the document used to stamp the time of receipt (prior to the public Bid opening) cannot be located.
+PWS current staff did manage to locate the list of attendees of the Mandatory Bid conference which included the list of all participants, with those vendors mentioned in the audit, as not having had a time stamped document of receipt to have been present as well.
+Please note that this list does not replace the opening Bid list of attendees.
+There indeed was a Bid opening, also not having had a protest from another vendor also validates that the Bids were received timely (though there is not the document to show it) but considering the vendors attendance in presenting their Bids publicly concludes they were received timely.